 How much could it cost to repair flood damage?

 According to FloodSmart.gov, a 2,500 square-foot home that floods with 6 inches of water could tally up a potential loss of more than $50,000.
 And remember that unless you've purchased a flood insurance policy, you will likely need to pay for repairs out of your own pocket.

 A flood insurance policy helps pay for some home repairs and the replacement of damaged belongings after a flood.
 Similar to other insurance policies, and depending on the coverage you choose, you'll likely need to pay a deductible before your policy helps cover a claim, and will be subject to a coverage limit.

-Typically, a homeowner can purchase a flood insurance policy through a licensed insurance agent or broker, according to the National Flood Insurance Program.
-The agent can complete a flood insurance policy application on your behalf and provide you with a cost estimate.
+Typically, a homeowner can purchase a flood insurance policy through a licensed insurer or broker, according to the National Flood Insurance Program.
+The insurance provider can complete a flood insurance policy application on your behalf and provide you with a cost estimate.
 If you purchase a flood policy, it's important to note that there is typically a 30-day waiting period before it can go into effect — this means the policy may not be active until 30 calendar days after the application was submitted.

 Your insurance provider can help answer additional questions about flood insurance or help you purchase a policy.